settstatic/test-of-collaborator/README.md

 test of collaborator
 hi padowan, or am i the padowan hi baba
-I am rio and shreyaan thing and its the 27
+I am rio and shreyaan (introducing an error) thing and its the 27